On April 1st 2019, Making Tax Digital was introduced to UK businesses.

 MTD is being phased in with certain firms obligated to comply for VAT from 1st April 2019.
 Once HMRC are happy with MTD’s progress, it will be widened in scope to include income and corporation tax in April 2020 at the earliest.

 The government say they are introducing these changes to transform the UK’s tax system and make it the most digitally-advanced tax system in the world.
 The aim is to make ‘better use of information’, report ‘tax in real-time’, create ‘a single financial account’ and ‘interacting digitally with customers’.

 Some companies have already put MTD-compliant systems in place, such as the big four accountancy firms, and a number of accounts software providers like DPS.

 Get MTD compliant software in place

 It is vital your software is MTD compliant in good time before April 2019.
-DPS have already been working with the HMRC to ensure our legal accounts software ‘Financial Director’ is ready for MTD and your accounts software provider should be too.
+DPS has already been working with the HMRC to ensure our legal accounts software ‘Financial Director’ is ready for MTD and your accounts software provider should be too.

 Why are the HMRC Making Tax Digital?

 This will help you meet the HMRC’s objective to be more effective, more efficient and make it easier for taxpayers to get their tax right.